jesseduffield/jesseduffield.github.io/_posts/2026-6-9-ITS-DEATH.md

 'Alright, well it was nice meeting you, and yeah, enjoy.'
 The cloaked figure vanishes, leaving me alone in the blackness.

 I don't particularly feel like sitting at the moment and am not in the mood for internalising what's just happened to me, so for now I pick an arbitrary direction, and start walking.

+---

+This was posted to Hacker News and amazingly made the front page despite having nothing to do with tech!
+See comments [here](https://news.ycombinator.com/item?id=48469347).
+Thank you inatreecrown2 for posting it.